 Loyal friend Katherine told Victor about the deals that Jack and Victoria had made with Tucker to get Beauty of Nature from Victor to merge it with Jabot once they were awarded it in the arbitration hearing over his children's trust funds.
 They decided that together, Victor and Katherine would outwit them all.
 Katherine then went to Tucker and told him that his wedding to Ashley could no longer be held at her estate, because he was no longer welcome there.

 In the end, Tucker fired Jack for not bringing him Beauty of Nature, as promised, Victoria and Nick were arranging to buy up stock, as were Jack and Ashley.
-Abby just wanted her settlement in cash, and Tucker asked Kay to buy stock with him to stop the kids from gaining control.
-Kay called it a scheme, said she was not a fool, and would have no part of it.
-Then Kay went to Victor offering to pool her funds with his so that none of them could seize control of Newman from him.
+Abby just wanted her settlement in cash, and Tucker asked Katherine to buy stock with him to stop the kids from gaining control.
+Katherine called it a scheme, said she was not a fool, and would have no part of it.
+Then Katherine went to Victor offering to pool her funds with his so that none of them could seize control of Newman from him.
 Tucker offered to buy Abby's stock options but her resentment of Tucker made her sell them to Jack.
 Jack later offered them to Tucker in exchange for Jabot, but was turned down.
 Tucker then proposed to the Chancellor board that they buy Newman stock, resell it to Tucker at a loss and take a tax write-off.
-When Katherine found out, she met with Victor, ready to bring Tucker down.
+When Katherine found out about it, she met with Victor, ready to bring Tucker down.

-Tucker's condition was critical.
-With a fractured skull and subdural hematoma, Kay gave permission for surgery to relieve pressure on the brain.
+Tucker was in critical condition after being struck by a car.
+With a fractured skull and subdural hematoma, Katherine gave permission for surgery to relieve pressure on the brain.
 Afterward, the doctor reported that they had found another bruise on the brain which caused a coma from which Tucker might not survive.
-Meanwhile Diane admitted to the detective that she was meeting Tucker, and that Ashley may have found out, so hitting Tucker may not have been accidental.
-Victor threatened the detective to take no further action, and confronted Diane, calling her a slut and telling her that there would be an annulment with no big settlement.
 Tucker's attorney, Nelson McGinnis, was called in to announce that Tucker had a living will stating that no extraordinary measures were to be taken to save his life.
-Kay refused to allow it, but following his instructions, the doctors took him off the ventilator, expecting him to die.
+Katherine refused to allow it, but following his instructions, the doctors took him off the ventilator, expecting him to die.
 But Katherine made Tucker breathe by shear willpower.

 Katherine was pleading with a comatose Tucker to help her decide what to do, when she was visited by the presence her deceased friend John Abbott who gave her counsel.
-Jack walked in, having just been counseled by John as well about his obsession to return Jabot to the Abbotts.
-Jack had admitted to John that his obsession with Jabot was caused by feeling that he had failed his father.
-John assured him that it had just been a mistake and that Jack should forgive himself, as John had.
-John reminded Jack that John's goal in life was not about Jabot, but "for his kids to be happy".
+Jack walked in, having just been counseled by the spirit of John as well about his obsession to return Jabot to the Abbotts.
 Jack told Katherine to go ahead and take Victor's offer if she felt it was one she couldn't pass up, and that he knew that she would do what was best for Jabot, and that their friendship was more important.
 But in the end, Katherine hired Jack back to head Jabot.
-Tucker came out of his coma, and was mad when Katherine admitted that she had been compelled to fire Ashley and hire Jack rather than accept Victor's offer to buy Jabot.
+Tucker came out of his coma, and was livid when Katherine admitted that she had been compelled to fire Ashley and hire Jack rather than accept Victor's offer to buy Jabot.
 Tucker married Ashley and asked her to take over his company and to not tell anyone how much his thought processes were impaired or the company would nosedive.
 Ashley assured him he would be back to normal in no time.
-They eventually had to tell Sofia about his condition.

 Tucker sabotaged Jabot by getting suppliers to cancel contracts and by creating work stoppages.
 Jack gathered the suppliers, freight and dock workers together and appealed to their sense of fair play, offering them bonuses if Jabot did well, and they agreed.
 After Jack told Katherine that he handled it, and she blew up at him, he agreed to Tucker's offer to help Tucker get back Jabot, if Jack would have complete control as CEO.